 - Have you ever encountered an underserved community, and how have they influenced you?

-This is a hard one.
+This can be a hard one for some individuals if they haven’t had the opportunity to see communities outside of their own.
 First piece of advise: most PA schools focus on primary care.
-You could leave school and be a wonderful primary care provider — this was the original focus of the schooling.
+You can and will leave school and be a wonderful primary care provider — this was the original focus of the schooling.
 So, think about this question in a primary care format (unless you are applying to a school that isn’t a “general” school, like UAB).

 If you haven’t had a chance to interact with an underserved community, sit down and do some research.
 Learn about how hard it is for these individuals to get care and what it means for their health as a whole.
 Learn about food deserts, the lack of health care is some areas, and what it means to not have insurance.
 Think about what you would want to do to help these people (you should want to help them).
 Think about what you would learn from these individuals.